-UNION was incorporated in 2011 as AntibioTx, initially focusing on infectious diseases and in particular the growing and serious issue of antimicrobial resistance (AMR).
+UNION was incorporated in 2011 as AntibioTx, initially focusing on infectious diseases and antimicrobial resistance (AMR).

 In advanced screenings of well-characterized compounds, the company’s scientists identified several compounds with potential outside approved indications, including niclosamide.